sardisnetwork/docs/intro.md

 ![Sardis](../images/Introduction.jpg)

-Sardis Network (Sardis) is a decentralized, high-efficiency and energy-saving public chain.
-It is compatible with smart contracts and supports high- performance transactions.
-The endogenous token of Sardis's SRDX and it adopts the HPoS consensus mechanism.
-Sardis will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.
+Sardis Network (Sardis) is a high-efficiency and energy-saving multichain crypto ecosystem aiming to bring new areas of operation to the crypto landscape.
+Our network is compatible with smart contracts and supports high- performance transactions.
+The endogenous coins of Sardis are SRDX and SRDS.
+SRDX coin is pegged to the US dollar in value and is only used internally within the network, while SRDS is a floating value.
+Users are expected to earn SRDX (through dPOS staking, stakedex staking or DEX operations) and convert their earning to SRDS for when they want to monetize.

 ## Declaration
-To help developers’ evolvement at every stage
+To bring crypto to everyday usage

 ## Vision
-Technological innovation is the driving force behind the advancement of the blockchain industry, but many innovative projects have been misunderstood and ignored at their early stages.
-We have witnessed the growth process of great projects.
-Recalling that Ethereum and Polkadot were questioned as altcoins in the early days, they all went through difficult times.
-Therefore, Sardis's mission is not only a public chain, but also to focus on the discovery and support of high-potential developers and innovative projects.
-Relying on the world's largest trading ecosystem, Sardisis committed to becoming the birthplace of innovative technologies and innovative businesses, and building a complete ecological loop of technology development, application promotion, and trading.
+We will crypto-based FOREX trading of FIAT and derivatives in our first phase of development.
+Ultimately, by means of our innovative "Social Payment app" we will bring crypto based payments and international money transfers to everyday life.

 ## Sardis's Performance
 - TPS: 2000+
 - Average block interval: 3s
+- Transaction time: Less then 3s

 ## Consensus Mechanism
 HPoS consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.